MadeByParker/MadeByParker/README.md

 # 👋 &nbsp;Hi there

-I'm a final year Computer Science student, specialising in Cyber Security, based in England.
-I enjoy coding cyber security projects alongside creating interactive, user-friendly UI experiences.
-I play football, sometimes too competitive, and enjoy video games.
+I'm a Computing and Cyber Security advocate, currently working in Data Forensics.
+I enjoy coding cyber security projects, wondering about how AI will take over the world alongside creating interactive, user-friendly UI websites.
+I play football, sometimes too competitive, enjoy playing video games and being an all-round good human being.
 You can find me on Instagram [@_madebyparker](https://www.instagram.com/_madebyparker/).
 You can also check out my website [harryparker.co.uk](https://harryparker.co.uk) for more.

 ⚡ Fun fact: ...
 I have cerebral palsy but that doesn't stop me from loving what I'm doing and being optimistic.